Catrobat/Paintroid/gsoc-documentation.md

 ### Functionality:
 Before smoothing was implemented the approach to drawing a line was to draw a quadradic bezier curve between 2 points.
 Because it only took 2 points into account it did not always look smooth.
-With the new approach points on the drawing surface got recalculated (cubic splines) and then instead of 2 points 3 points were taken to draw a cubic bezier curve.
-Although this approach is not perfect it smoothed got a decent result.
+With the new approach points on the drawing surface got recalculated (cubic splines) and then instead of 2 points, 3 points were taken to draw a cubic bezier curve.
+Although this approach is not perfect it got a decent result.
 Also to not hinder the user when trying to draw slow and exact, a certain speed needs to be matched. https://github.com/Catrobat/Paintroid/pull/969

 ## 3. New Tool: Watercolor brush
-Implemented a new Tool which mimics a watercolor brush.
+Implemented a new tool which mimics a watercolor brush.
 Also changed some functioning how the colorpicker works.

 ### Functionality: